 Oceano Town Center has a 10.5% vacancy rate, which is well above average compared to other U.S. neighborhoods (higher than 65.1% of American neighborhoods).
 A relatively large percentage of housing here is seasonally occupied (5.6%), which can occur in some markets dominated by colleges or vacation homes.
 If you live here year round, you will find many of the homes or apartments are empty for all or a portion of the year.

-Do you like a coastal setting?
-If so, this neighborhood may be to your liking.
-The Oceano Town Center neighborhood is on the ocean, a bay, or inlet.
-Often such coastal places have amenities and recreational activities on the waterfront that are attractive to residents and visitors alike.
+Oceano Town Center is a neighborhood that is on the ocean, a bay, or inlet.
+Many times, such places have amenities that bring locals and visitors to the waterfront for recreational activities or to check out the scenery.
+In some densely populated areas that are less financially well-off, the neighborhood waterfront can be relatively industrial and less open to recreation.
 In addition to being coastal, Oceano Town Center is a very nautical neighborhood, meaning that it is somewhat historic, walkable, densely populated and on the water.
 This gives the neighborhood a very nautical feel, with some seaside and shipping feel, which some may really enjoy the sights and sounds of.

 Did you know that the Oceano Town Center neighborhood has more Swedish ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 5.6% of this neighborhood's residents have Swedish ancestry.